iamshantoo/ExpenseTracker-django-project/README.md

-# ExpenseTracker is a Web Application where anyone can track their regular expenses with useful visualization of data.
-Stay connected for more update.
+# ExpenseTracker is a Web Application where you can track your regular expenses with useful visualization of data.
+You can see a month-end analysis of your total budget.